ibportugal/mms142-groupk-2023.github.io/README.md

 **Vendor Lock-in**

 Vendor lock-in refers to a situation where a customer becomes dependent on the vendor to the point of being stuck, as switching to another vendor is too risky and costly.
-In the context of using low-code and no-code platforms, users may experience vendor lock-in, relying heavily on a specific low-code or no-code platform, and switching to another platform might cause rewriting of the whole process and application.
+In the context of using LCNC platforms, users may experience vendor lock-in, relying heavily on a specific low-code or no-code platform, and switching to another platform might cause rewriting of the whole process and application.
 Forbes (2023) describes vendor lock-in as the "main downside" in using low-code and no-code platforms.

   ### Examples of Low Code and No Code Technologies